heathprovost/openbd-heroku/README.md

 Quick Start
 -----

-Don't want to read, here is a quick start section.

-Assuming you already have all the prerequisites...
+Assuming you already have all the prerequisites covered...

 1. Install the plugin and read the basic help